Maple Pecan Granola

 - Preheat the oven to 300 degrees F and line a baking sheet with parchment paper

-- In a large bowl, mix together the oats, rice crisps, almonds, pecans, and chia seeds, and salt.
+- In a large bowl, mix together the oats, rice crisps, pecans, chia seeds, cinnamon and salt.

 - In a separate bowl, mix together the coconut oil, maple syrup, and vanilla extract.

 - Pour the wet mixture into the dry ingredients and mix well until it’s evenly coated.

 - Spread your granola out evenly onto the baking sheet lined with parchment paper, and bake for 25-30 minutes, or until golden brown, flipping the pan halfway through.